Bâtard (restaurant): History

 The space occupied by Bâtard was formerly home to the restaurants Montrachet and Corton.
 Drew Nieporent operated both before founding Bâtard.
 Corton closed in 2013 after its chef, Paul Liebrandt, departed to work at another restaurant.
 Like Montrachet and Corton, he restaurant's name refers to a grand cru vineyard, in this case Bâtard-Montrachet.
 The word also means "bastard" in French.

 After the closure of Corton, Nieporent considered several proposals for the space before receiving one from chef Markus Glocker and John Winterman.
 In an effort not to compete with the legacy of Corton, which was formal, Bâtard aims to serve "approachable" food.
-Bâtard opened in 2014, garnering comparisons to Montracet.
+Bâtard opened in 2014, garnering comparisons to Montrachet.
 Glocker, the head chef, began splitting his time between Bâtard and the restaurant Augustine in 2018.
 The restaurant closed temporarily twice during the COVID-19 pandemic.

 In May 2023, Eater reported the restaurant would close.
 A new restaurant, run by husband and wife Chip Smith and Tina Vaughn, will replace Bâtard.